Skip to Main Content

 When was it published?
 Are their references current?
 Is currently important for your topic?

 Does the info relate to my topic?
 What audience is it written for?
-Is it at an appropriate level for my needs?
+Can I read and understand it?

 Is it Authoritative?